Neenah to upgrade security at city hall building

-An active shooter drill back in 2015 was eye-opening for Neenah city workers.
+NEENAH, Wis.
+(WBAY) – An active-shooter drill back in 2015 was eye-opening for Neenah city workers.

 They discovered some potential security flaws, and starting next week the city will be addressing those issues hoping to keep employees and visitors safe.

-Neenah Mayor Dean Kaufert said,”We found some flaws.
-One of them was the security of the building, how easy or how hard it was really to shut down your offices, to shut down the floors, if someone is creating a disturbance in one area of the building.”
+Mayor Dean Kaufert said, “We found some flaws.
+One of them was the security of the building, how easy or how hard it was really to shut down your offices, to shut down the floors if someone is creating a disturbance in one area of the building.”

 That’s why the city is converting to a key card system for several offices and waiting areas.